verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] I met someone with frontal lobe capacity
 - [ ] Belief implies a level of giving a crap that I'm never gonna achieve.
 - [ ] We talked about this.
 Well I talked and you kept staring at me eerily
+- [ ] That's completely divorced from humanity.
+Well, me and humanity we got together too young.